 4. Choose the subject

 This method is mainly aimed at editing the character’s hair.
-There are a lot of interlaced pictures with complex backgrounds.
-This is a great method when there is only one character in the image.
+Therefore, there are a lot of interlaced pictures with complex backgrounds.
+Nevertheless, this is a great method when there is only one character in the image.

 Akia Original Image: